thomasread99/linux_pam_nfc/CONTRIBUTING.md

 # Conventions
 ## Git conventions
-- Name your branches as a maximum of three words describing the change, separated by hypens. eg. fix-encryption-bug
+- Name your branches/forks as a maximum of three words describing the change, separated by hypens. eg. fix-encryption-bug
 - Give your pull requests meaningful names that accuratley describe what they do
 - Provide detailed description for your pull request so that the reviewer can easily tell what it does